ThePolishGuy/Scadrial-Campaign-Sources/Allomanta class.md

 - [[Allomancia]]
 - 1. szinten válassz a 8 allomanta subclassból

-## Teaser

-The Allomancer quickly swallows metal from a vial and burns it to fly across the rooftops.
-The Feruchemist thrusts a superheated palm through a melting wall as he releases his stored heat in one powerful burst.
-The lone Steel Inquisitor stalks his prey through the city slums with supernatural abilities that rival the other Metallic Arts.
-This chapter introduces three new class options with over twenty-four new subclasses and a new Fighter archetype called the Hazekiller.

--   **Allomancers** ingest and burn metal in their bodies to fuel their martial techniques.
--   **Feruchemists** store attributes for later use, which can be released in a powerful burst.
--   **Hemalurgists** steal power from the other Metallic Arts through a deadly sacrifice.

-These new classes use a special interchangeable system called subclass levels.
-For most Allomancers and Feruchemists, subclasses is as straightforward as the traditional D&D system.
-Hemalurgists, Mistborn Allomancers, and Keeper Feruchemists have special abilities that let them gain multiple types of subclass levels.
-Additionally, Allomancer and Feruchemist proficiencies are granted by subclasses instead of the class because each the subclasses are so diverse.

-This book also introduces the Hazekiller Archetype, who fighters that cannot practice the Metallic Arts, but are specially trained in defeating those who can.

 ## Allomancer

 Perched on an iron spire against the full moon, a figure peers into the darkness of his city, catching quick glimpses of people and their conversations below.